-835 religions with role models who effectively transmit beliefs and practices that strengthen in-group 836 cooperation, promote intra-group harmony, and increase competitiveness against out groups.
-837 Why martyrdom is powerful.
-As a corollary of the above, martyrs-be they suicide 838 bombers or saints-can provide powerful CREDs to learners regarding their degree of 839 commitment.
-Anthropologists have considered suicide bombing as a costly signal of group 840 commitment (S. Atran, 2003; Sosis & Alcorta, forthcoming), which it may be.
-However, this 841 approach fails to explain the impact of these costly actions on learners' beliefs.
-The most 842 important thing about martyrdom is not that everyone now knows the martyr is a committed 843 member of the group (signaling), but that observing this CRED increases the commitment of the 844 (still living) learners-i.e., some moderates become radicals in the process.
-845 Two cases help illustrate this point.
-First, early Christian martyrs, executed in public
+6.2.
+Why martyrdom is powerful

+As a corollary of the above, martyrs - be they suicide bombers or saints - can provide powerful CREDs to learners regarding their degree of commitment.
+Anthropologists have considered suicide bombing as a costly signal of group commitment (Atran, 2003; Sosis & Alcorta, in press), which it may be.
+However, this approach fails to explain the impact of these costly actions on learners' beliefs.
+The most important thing about martyrdom is not that everyone now knows the martyr is a committed member of the group (signaling), but that observing this CRED increases the commitment of the (still living) learners - i.e., some moderates become radicals in the process.

-846 events, are believed by many (Stark, 1997), including observers at the time, to have 847 substantially fueled the spread of early Christianity.
-Ignatius, Bishop of Antioch, after being 848 condemned to be ripped apart by wild beasts in a Roman Amphitheatre exulted in his 849 opportunity to "imitate the passion of my God!"
-He then wrote letters to Christian communities 850 along the road to Rome, who might attempt a rescue, pleading with them to allow him to go and 851 die.
-A Platonist philosopher, Justin, explains that he was convinced of the divinity of Jesus, and 852 converted to Christianity, after personally witnessing the commitment demonstrated by the 853 torture and death of some martyrs.
-Justin was later martyred, himself (Pagels, 1989).
-Second, 854 back in his hometown of Zarga, Jordan, the death of the locally prestigious Palestinian Abu 855 Musab al-Zargawi at the hands of the American military ignited an epidemic of young male 856 volunteers flowing into Irag for martyrdom, often to die as suicide bombers.
+Two cases help illustrate this point.
+First, early Christian martyrs, executed in public events, are believed by many (Stark, 1997), including observers at the time, to have substantially fueled the spread of early Christianity.
+Ignatius, Bishop of Antioch, after being condemned to be ripped apart by wild beasts in a Roman amphitheatre exulted in his opportunity to "imitate the passion of my God!"
+He then wrote letters to Christian communities along the road to Rome, who might attempt a rescue, pleading with them to allow him to go and die.
+A Platonist philosopher, Justin, explains that he was convinced of the divinity of Jesus and converted to Christianity, after personally witnessing the commitment demonstrated by the torture and death of some martyrs.
+Justin was later martyred himself (Pagels, 1989).
+Second, back in his hometown of Zarga, Jordan, the death of the locally prestigious Palestinian Abu Musab al-Zarqawi at the hands of the American military ignited an epidemic of young male volunteers flowing into Iraq for martyrdom, often to die as suicide bombers.

 This reasoning explains why the oppression of religious minorities, or other ideologically committed groups, may actually energize the spread of these groups.
-Government directed crackdowns, involving torture and execution, provides the faithful with opportunities for CREDs.
+Government-directed crackdowns, involving torture and execution, provide the faithful with opportunities for CREDs.
 Interested members with low commitment might not otherwise have the opportunity to observe a potent CRED from a prestigious leader, such as seeing them crucified, stoned, beheaded, eaten by wild cats, etc. Making these displays public is a really bad idea if you want to stamp out a religious movement.

-864 Why religious leaders take vows involving celibacy, fasting, and poverty.
-Beliefs of any 865 kind, but especially the counter-intuitive ones found in religions, will best proliferate when 866 expressed by prestigious individuals performing CREDs.
-Avoiding sex, food, and wealth can all 867 act as CREDs of deep belief-commitment.
-Individuals sticking to such vows (or appearing to) 868 increase their potency as transmitters of the faith.
-Religions that prescribe the avoidance of 869 food, sex, and wealth among leaders, while effectively dealing with the obvious defection 870 problem, will tend to proliferate because they've made their leaders better transmitters of 871 commitment.
+6.3.
+Why religious leaders take vows involving celibacy, fasting and poverty

+Beliefs of any kind, but especially the counterintuitive ones found in religions, will best proliferate when expressed by prestigious individuals performing CREDs.
+Avoiding sex, food and wealth can all act as CREDs of deep belief commitment.
+Individuals sticking to such vows (or appearing to) increase their potency as transmitters of the faith.
+Religions that prescribe the avoidance of food, sex and wealth among leaders, while effectively dealing with the obvious defection problem, will tend to proliferate because they have made their leaders better transmitters of commitment.

+6.4.
 Why are religious ideologies interlaced with ritual sacrifices of various kinds?

-Sacrifices may involve the killing of a person or non-human animal, or giving of money, at a public event.
+Sacrifices may involve the killing of a person or nonhuman animal, or giving of money, at a public event.
 Such acts may arise for many reasons, but in some cases such sacrifices are CREDs that help transmit deep commitments to participants and observers.
 Religions with such rituals will tend to survive and grow because these rituals instill deeper commitment than would otherwise be possible.